gvwilson/sensibleadventures/cloudherd/new.md

 wall.
 "Oh, and that's Granna Fee's house, the one with the moss green door.
 She's my grandmother.
 And she teaches school.
 And that's Grappa Gas's house, with the lavender one.
-He used to be mayor before my *amma*.
+He used to be mayor before my *anna*.
 And that's, um, well, they're all just different people's houses.
 Except those ones---those aren't houses, they're just for stores and drying things and...
 Well, stuff," she trailed off, embarrassed by her own rush of words.